 Analyzing your business requirements and then finding a technological application can be difficult, so oftentimes we’re brought in to projects as consultants to help with this very decision.

 Generally, the clients we work with have two different need states: those who just need a website up and running that they can use immediately (that doesn’t require any, or very little, complicated configuration) and those that need a custom website, built specifically to accommodate their unique business requirements.

-An Out-Of-The-Box CMS > > A majority of the websites on the internet are made from a “turnkey” CMS – a website platform like Wix, Blogger, > Squarespace, GoDaddy, and Weebly that you can use to have a website up and running within just 10 minutes. > > When A SaaS CMS Is More Trouble Than It’s Worth
+An Out-Of-The-Box CMS

+A majority of the websites on the internet are made from a “turnkey” CMS platform—Wix, Blogger, Squarespace, GoDaddy, and Weebly, for example—that you can use to have a website up and running within a matter of minutes.

+When A SaaS CMS Is More Trouble Than It’s Worth

 If you’re a medium to enterprise level business, or your website needs a number of integrations with other tools, or you need to create a custom experience for your customers, we don’t recommend a SaaS platform.
 A SaaS CMS absolves you from having to deal with hosting, code, or managing data.
 But if you want real control your website (and control of your brand and data), those are things you’ll need to have access to.

 For businesses that need to create unique interaction points or integrate their websites with other marketing tools–CRM, email marketing–managing a SaaS CMS would be more of an unhelpful chore than an actual contribution to managing your brand.